Updated: Outpatient COVID-19 treatments available in Ohio and Florida

 Please see below for current treatments as well as Emergency Use Authorizations (EUA) and U.S. Food and Drug Administration (FDA) approval status for COVID-19 anti-viral and preventative therapies.

-Patients will require documentation of a negative COVID-19 test at least three days before their scheduled injection.
+Patients will require documentation of a negative COVID-19 test at least 72 hours before their scheduled injection.

 Oral antiviral agents for COVID-19: Paxlovid and Molnupiravir